berlinplan/berlinplan.github.io/readme.md

 > could the idea of granting voting Power to all and removing psychopathic Structures be an alternative?

-## Improving Democracy, Avoiding Nuclear War?
+## Can a Nuclear War be avoided by "Improving" Democracy?

 > <sub> Democracy has been the best political system from 508 BCE. </sub>